Add These Fiber-Rich Foods to Your Diet to Fight Inflammation

 The Truth Behind “Heart Healthy” Fiber

-Mainstream media will tell you that fiber is “heart healthy” because a diet rich in fiber is associated with lower signs of metabolic stress.
+You may have heard that fiber is “heart healthy” because a diet rich in fiber is associated with lower signs of metabolic stress.
 This includes:

 - Lower LDL (or “bad”) cholesterol levels